ygfalcon/Solsniper-zero/README.md

    pip install .[fastcompress]
    ```

-For a guided setup you can run `scripts/startup.py` which checks dependencies, prompts for configuration and wallet details, then launches the bot live.
+For a guided setup you can run `scripts/startup.py` which checks dependencies,
+prompts for configuration and wallet details and verifies that the active
+keypair holds SOL before launching the bot.
+Use the `--auto` flag to skip any
+prompts if the keypair exists but lacks funds; the script will log funding
+instructions and exit.
 You can also simply run `make start`.

 3. **Create a configuration file**